Palo (flamenco): Classification of palos

 Palos have been categorized in different ways.
 According to their traditionally attributed origin, they are often classified in the shape of a tree, usually in a rather unscientific way.

 Another way to categorize the palos is with respect to their musical origin.
 Palos in the fandango family (including malagueñas, granaínas, tarantas, and the fandango de Huelva) can be seen as stylized forms of genres of Andalusian folk music.
 Soleares and siguiriyas are more strictly associated with Romani music culture.
 Because of their solemn character, they are sometimes referred to as cante jondo or “deep song,” as opposed to cantes such as tangos and bulerías, which are fast and festive.

 Some palos such as granaínas, malagueñas, and fandango libre, are rendered in free rhythm, whereas most others are metered, that is, in compás.
-Some of the latter in duple meter (e.g. tangos and tientos) while the majority of other are in a form of triple meter (e.g. soleares, bulerías, etc.).
+Some of the latter in duple meter (e.g. tangos and tientos) while the majority of others are in a form of triple meter (e.g. soleares, bulerías, etc.).

 In 1990, Christof Jung suggested another way to categorize the palos is based on their mood and feel.
 In this regard, the palos are categorized as such: